graphcore/examples/applications/pytorch/cnns/train/README.md

 `--input-image-padding`        Pad input images to be 4 channel images.
 This could speed up the model.

 `--exchange-memory-target`     Exchange memory optimisation target: balanced/cycles/memory.
 In case of cycles it uses more memory, but runs faster.

+`--half-res-training`          Train the model on images that are half the original size and fine tune at the end on original size inputs.

+`--fine-tune-epoch`            Number of fine-tuning epochs when training with --half-res-training.

+`--fine-tune-lr`               Learning rate during fine-tuning (with SGD) when training with --half-res-training.

+`--fine-tune-gradient-accumulation` Number of batches to accumulate before a gradient update during the fine-tuning phase when --half-res-training.

+`--fine-tune-batch-size`       Batch during the fine-tuning phase when --half-res-training.

+`--fine-tune-first-trainable-layer` First non-frozen layer in the fine-tuned model when --half-res-training.

 ### How to use the checkpoints